Minnesota officials seek answers in case of graduate student detained by ICE

 The detained student is enrolled in business school at the university’s Twin Cities campus.
 University officials said the school is providing the student with legal aid and other support services.

+The Trump administration has cited a seldom-invoked statute authorizing the secretary of state to revoke visas of noncitizens who could be considered a threat to foreign policy interests.
+More than half a dozen people are known to have been taken into custody or deported in recent weeks.
+Most of the detainees have shown support for Palestinian causes during campus protests over the war in Gaza last year.

+“An attack on one of us is an attack on all of us,” the union’s president, Abaki Beck, said in a statement.

-What prompted the detention is still unknown.
+What prompted authorities to detain the University of Minnesota student is still unknown.
 ICE officials have not responded to an Associated Press email requesting comment.

 Minnesota Gov. Tim Walz said on X that he is in touch with the U.S. Department of Homeland Security.